 Easter 1988.
-It’s 30 years ago now, yet happy memories are etched forever.
+It’s over 30 years ago now, yet happy memories are etched forever.

 Fun & fellowship at the Immanuel Church Easter Youth Weekend.